-PAS may not be billed at the same time of service as Adult Day Health Care (ADHC) and Caregiver Temporary Support services.
+PAS may not be billed at the same time of service as adult day health care (ADHC) and caregiver temporary support services.

-The following individuals are prohibited from being reimbursed for providing services to a recipient:
+The following individuals are prohibited from being reimbursed for providing services to a beneficiary:

-- The recipient's spouse;
+- 1. Beneficiary's spouse;

-- Recipient's curator;
+- 2. Beneficiary's curator;

-- Recipient's tutor;
+- 3. Beneficiary's tutor;

-- Recipient's legal guardian;
+- 4. Beneficiary's legal guardian;

-- Recipient's responsible representative; or
+- 5. Beneficiary's responsible representative; or

-- The person to whom the recipient has given representative and mandate authority (also known as power of attorney).
+- 6. Person to whom the beneficiary has given representative and mandate authority (also known as power of attorney).

-Recipients are not permitted to receive PAS while living in a home or property owned, operated, or controlled by an owner, operator, agent, or employee of a licensed provider of long-term care services and providers are prohibited from providing and billing for services under these circumstances.
-Recipients may not live in the home of a direct support worker unless the direct support worker is related by blood or marriage to the recipient (see link for "Who Can Be a Direct Support Worker (DSW flowchart) for PAS and LT-PCS?" in Appendix B of this manual chapter).
+Beneficiaries are not permitted to receive PAS while living in a home or property owned, operated, or controlled by an owner, operator, agent, or employee of a licensed provider of long-term care services and providers are prohibited from providing and billing for services under these circumstances.
+Beneficiaries may not live in the home of a direct service worker unless the direct service worker is related to the beneficiary.
+(See link for "Who Can Be a Direct Service Worker (DSW flowchart) for PAS and LT-PCS?" in Appendix B of this manual chapter).
 These provisions may be waived with prior written approval by OAAS or its designee on a case-by-case basis.